Pepperfry: Revolutionizing India’s Furniture Retail with Innovation and Growth

 Ambareesh Murty, Ashish Shah, and Niren Shah, all of whom were former eBay India personnel, met over lunch once in 2011 at Niren Shah’s Nariman Point office in Mumbai.
 Murty was then the country manager for eBay India, and Ashish Shah led the motors and social shopping departments of the office; Niren Shah had already taken an exit from the company in 2007 and joined the investment firm Norwest Venture Partners as the managing director.

 During their lunch that day, Murty and Ashish Shah decided to present their plans for launching a lifestyle e-commerce venture that would revolve around paper napkins to Niren Shah, who loved the idea instantly.
-This lunch meeting came to be the genesis of Pepperfry, the online furniture marketplace, and the home decor platform.
+This lunch meeting came to be the genesis of the Pepperfry furniture marketplace, and the home decor platform.

 The founder duo, Murty and Shah, decided to start up in early 2011.
 It was then that they tried maintaining their LinkedIn profiles accordingly, the first step of which was making their profiles read "starting up".
 Soon after, they became a team of six, and the company, which was relying on the personal equity of the founders, had now officially committed a sum of $5 million from some VCs.
-Though the deal was on the term sheet, it didn't materialized in this case.
+Though the deal was on the term sheet, it didn't materialize in this case.

-Here was a time when the brand lacked a brand name and funding, and on the other hand, the founders have already invested all of their life's savings and were peculiarly stranded.
+There was a time when the brand lacked a brand name and funding, and on the other hand, the founders had already invested all of their life's savings and were peculiarly stranded.
 However, Murty and Shah didn't lose hope, they instead persuaded their whole time of 25 people to go to Goa on a holiday.
 This was a daunting step indeed along with being an interesting one, where the founders didn't want to miss out on the last opportunity to enjoy.

-The silver lining followed eventually in the form of the Series A funding round that helped pepperfry raise around $5 million.
+The silver lining followed eventually in the form of the Series A funding round that helped Pepperfry raise around $5 million.
 This instilled waves of passion and motivation in the team, and the company never had to look back since then.

 but were confused with the selection of the name.
 While thinking of many names

-that popped up in their mind they narrowed down to "Pepper" to give it an Indian touch and then added "fry" to the name to further make it interesting.
+that popped up in their mind they narrowed it down to "Pepper" to give it an Indian touch and then added "fry" to the name to further make it interesting.

 Although the name seemed to be of a restaurant or food startup, they started to take advice from the built businesses on the name and recorded their interviews.
 This way they figured out a way to explain the name of the brand and their work through videos on ‘Pepperfry TV’.